-Also available is “Voiceplay,” showing on the same stage as A Totally Tomorrowland Christmas at 8.05, 8.55, 10.15 and 11.35p.
-This will please you in direct proportion to the joy you take in slightly thuggish boy band a Capella gestures towards Christmas songs.
+Also available is “The Edge,” showing on the same stage as A Totally Tomorrowland Christmas at 8.10, 9, 10.20 and 11.10p.
+This will please you in direct proportion to the joy you take in boy band a Capella gestures towards Christmas songs.

-New for 2016 is the Castle stage show “Mickey’s Most Merriest Celebration.”
-Showing at 7.40, 9.25, and 10.30p, and 12MN, this utterly skippable show includes dancing and character appearances to (mostly) second rate Christmas standards and (mostly) third rate original songs (all powerfully sung, however).
+Continuing from its 2016 debut is the Castle stage show “Mickey’s Most Merriest Celebration.”
+Showing at 7.40, 9.25, 10.30p, and 11.55p, this utterly skippable show includes dancing and character appearances to (mostly) second rate Christmas standards and (mostly) third rate original songs (all powerfully sung, however).

 There’s some fun other business: free cookies, free hot chocolate or other drinks (locations on the map), and snow!

 There’s also character encounters, some typical, and some rare.